-In its new guise the mix of modern and traditional decor is well balanced with the many tastefully highlighted period features and an elegant glass and brass bar overlooking a range of high tables at the front.
-It looks fantastic in here.
-Lovely period panelling, a huge fireplace, stylish glass storage above the bar and some new bespoke Brighton focussed dividers combine period and contemporary really well.
+In its new guise the mix of modern and traditional decor is well balanced with the many tastefully highlighted period features.
+Greens, creams and exposed brick play off the elegant glass and brass bar.
+It really looks fantastic in here with tasteful period panelling, a huge fireplace, the glass storage above the bar and some bespoke Brighton themed dividers combine period and contemporary really well.

 There isn’t a lot of space to play with and the L-shaped floor plan limits layout options further, but the pub has done it’s very best to squeeze in as many covers as possible.
 In the first section by the bar there are plenty of high seats for perching at the bar or at some small high tables.
 There used to be a leather sofa or 2 by the fireplace but they have been replaced by a couple of normal height tables.

 Around the corner it feels more dining focussed with lower tables and a lot of built in banquet seating.
 A lot of people can be sat at one time, but this comes with a loss of space and that can give a feeling of being squeezed in at very busy times.
 I also think you’d struggle to comfortably fit more than 4 people to a table.

 The Alehouse part of the moniker is a bit confusing because it’s not really followed through in practice on the bar and this wouldn’t be high up the list for a bus load of CAMRA members.

 The pub buys through Heineken which restricts them to the same drinks you see on 60% of pubs in Brighton, this is despite being independently owned.
 The landlord of the pub once championed Veterans Brewing company on the pumps here, which were essentially an armed forces charity organisation, but I didn’t see any here this time.